 Since 1999, the Danish Centre for Writers and Translators has offered Danish authors, translators and illustrators free working residencies at the old manor Hald Hovedgaard, situated 10 kilometres from the town of Viborg, in the middle of Denmark.

-Each year 180-200 Danish authors, translators and illustrators spend from one to four weeks in working residency in one of the main building’s 8 rooms or in one of the separate, little houses known as “The Blacksmith’s House” or “The Chapel”.
+Each year 220-240 Danish authors, translators and illustrators spend usually one or two weeks in working residency in one of the main building’s 8 rooms or in one of the separate, little houses known as “The Blacksmith’s House” or “The Chapel”.

 The summer of 2009 we saw the launching of the program “International Residency for Writers at Hald”, called H.A.L.D.
 (Housing Authors & Literature, Denmark).